 Embargoes must be requested separately for the ProQuest database and the Drexel Research Discovery portal:

-• An embargo in the Drexel Research Discovery portal must be requested by your advisor.
-For PhD students (except for those enrolled in the College of Medicine), this is part of the E-Forms process.
-For all other students, your advisor must send an email to archives@drexel.edu, giving their permission and specifying the length of embargo requested (6 months, 1 year or 2 years).
+- An embargo in the Drexel Research Discovery portal must be requested by your advisor.
+For most, this is part of the E-Forms process.
+For others not using E-Forms, your advisor must send an email to archives@drexel.edu, giving their permission and specifying the length of embargo requested (6 months, 1 year or 2 years).
 This request should be made BEFORE you submit your thesis/dissertation.
 You may request an extension on an embargo by emailing archives@drexel.edu at least one month in advance of the embargo’s expiration.

 Q: Is my work covered by copyright?